gorkazl/pyGAlib/README.rst

 ... and some limitations:

-- poor management of very large networks due to NumPy dependence,
+- limited management of large networks due to NumPy dependence,
-- no included graph visualization tools.
+- no graph visualization tools.

 INSTALLATION